ibm-cloud-docs/Registry/container-registry-cli.md

 You can refer to an image by using a combination of the **Repository** column (`repository`) and the **Digest** column (`digest`) separated by an at (`@`) symbol to create the image name in the format `repository@digest`.
 You can also refer to the image name by using a combination of the content of the **Repository** column (`repository`) and one of the tags in the **Tags** column (`tag`) separated by a colon (`:`) to create the image name in the format `repository:tag`.
 {: tip}

-Vulnerability Advisor version 3 is discontinued from 13 November 2023.
-For more information about how to update to version 4, see [Vulnerability Advisor version 3 is being discontinued on 13 November 2023](/docs/Registry?topic=Registry-registry_notices_va_v3).
-{: deprecated}

-From 24 July 2023, the `--json` option is deprecated and is replaced by the `--output json` option.
-{: deprecated}

 ```txt
 ibmcloud cr image-digests [--format FORMAT | --quiet | -q | --output json | -o json] [--restrict RESTRICTION] [--include-ibm] [--no-va] [--va]
 ```